ethanelliott50/COP3530-Project3/README.md

 >
 ♙ Running this program at depth 1-5 is preferable as a depth >5 will take very long to run
 >
-   __Note__: A run at depth = 5 will still take about 10 minutes per turn.
+   __NOTE__: A run at depth = 5 will still take about 10 minutes per turn.
 For a faster playthrough, running the board at depth = 2 or 3 is recommended, though this will reduce the skill level of the engine's decision-making
 >
 ♙ No GUI currently implemented